Punktum-dk/epp-service-specification/README.md

 Please note:

-- `authInfo` section is ignored is not recommended for transport of end-user passwords
+- `authInfo` section is ignored is not recommended for transport of end-user passwords, see also [AuthInfo](#authinfo).
-- User-creation is silent and the designated user is not notified about the the creation, unless this is a part of the process of associating the user with other objects
+- Contact creation is silent and the designated contact object is not notified about the the creation, unless this is a part of the process of associating the user with other objects

 <a id="create-contact-request"></a>
 ##### create contact request